ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 - transaction plan prepared by the scheduling algorithm
 - actual sequence of executed operations, which may differ from the plan if there were any errors.

-transaction log output with explanations:
+An example of transaction log output with explanations:

 ![NB transaction][txn-update-img]